DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 5 - 09.09.2024.md

 **Artificial Suns**
 - What if the major sun is actually the second deity who is draining power from the dying god planet?
 - A corrupted deva gets pulled into the demiplane where the dying god.
 He is drawing positive energy from the Positive Energy Plane.

-- Possible endings:
+**Possible endings**
 - Sun God gets too much power and leaves.
 End of the world.
-	- Earth God fully recovers and bamfs away
+- Earth God fully recovers and bamfs away, the world crumbles.
+Armaggedon.